drone/jkl/README.md

 ```
 Usage: jkl [OPTION]...
 [SOURCE]

+      --auto           re-generates the site when files are modified
       --base-url       serve website from a given base URL
       --source         changes the dir where Jekyll will look to transform files
       --destination    changes the dir where Jekyll will write files to